18F/API-All-the-X/pages/how_to_make_APIs-advanced.md

 ## Producing an API with ElasticSearch

 When you say that you are using the engine's DSL, be sure to find and link to the best ElasticSearch DSL documentation, too.
 (Note, we should suggest a link.
-[One candidate](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html).)
+[Two](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html) [candidates](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/query-dsl-intro.html).)

 ## Producing APIs through Socrata's API Foundry